William Conway (Irish republican): Lower Mount Street trial

 for the Lower Mount Street murders began on the 25 January 1921, and ended on 31 January.

-The whole of Ireland were enthralled by the trial with most Irish newspapers and international newspapers reporting it.
+The subsequent trial received a lot of attention throughout Ireland with most Irish newspapers and international newspapers reporting it.

-During the trial William Conway vigorously protested his innocence saying that he was at 9am Sunday mass in Westmoreland Street.
-One controversial thing came to light recently when a lawyer for the defence, Vincent Rice, wrote to the Bureau of Military history stating that a witness had seen Conway with his brother at about 8.50am walking on the way to mass.
+During the trial, William Conway vigorously protested his innocence saying that he was at 9am Sunday mass in Westmoreland Street.
+One controversial thing came to light with the release of Irish Military archive papers between 2015-2022, when a lawyer for the defence council, Vincent Rice, wrote to the Irish Bureau of Military history back in 1952 stating that a witness had seen Conway with his brother at about 8.50am walking on the way to mass.
 This statement was not shared by the prosecution at the time.

-William Conway was convicted of the murder of Lieutenant Angliss along with Frank Teeling, and Edward Potter.
+William Conway was convicted of the murder of Lieutenant Angliss along with Frank Teeling and Edward Potter.
 Two of the defendants were identified by a witness, a British Army Lieutenant called Mr. "C".
-The 3 were given sentences of death by hanging.
+The three were given sentences of death by hanging.
 Daniel Healy was tried separately and was found not guilty.

-Parliamentary Pressure
+Parliamentary pressure

 A parliamentary question was asked by William Lunn MP in the House of Commons, with regard to doubts about William Conway's (and Edward Potter) conviction for the murder of Lieutenant Angliss.
 This being due to the two witnesses being of unreliable character.
 Mr. Lunn asked the Chief Secretary whether William Conway and Edward Potter were convicted of the murder of Lieutenant Angliss on the evidence of two witnesses; whether one of these witnesses was a servant in the house, whose account of the tragedy was excusably confused and contradictory; whether the other witness admitted that he was frequently drunk; whether he had been charged with disorderly conduct and also with assault and obscene language; and whether he had previously identified as having been concerned with the murder of Lieutenant Angliss two men who were subsequently proved to have been in gaol at the time?

 A second parliamentary question was asked by John Swan MP to the Chief Secretary of Ireland, Sir Hamar Greenwood, about the 15 witnesses at Conway's trial who were brought forward to prove William Conway's alibi that he was not present during the murder of Lieutenant Angliss on 20 November 1920.